xhawk18/promise-cpp/Readme.md

 doWhile([](Defer d){
     // Add code here for your task in "while loop"

-    // Call "d.resolve();" to continue with the "while loop",
+    // Call "d.doContinue();" or "d.resolve();" to continue with the "while loop",

-    // or call "d.reject();" to break from the "while loop", in this case,
+    // or call "d.doBreak(); or "d.reject();" to break from the "while loop", in this case,
-    // the returned promise object will be in rejected status.
+    // the returned promise object will be in resolved status.
 });

 ```